ALL STATE DATA UPDATED FOR 2022!

 |Initial Application (L1)||Reconsideration (L2)||Hearing (L3)|

-As the table shows, Washington has been slightly ahead of the national average at the Initial Application, and slightly behind at the Reconsideration level.
-Washington is on par with the national average at the Hearing level.
+As the table shows, Washington has been slightly ahead of the national average at the Initial Application, and at the Reconsideration level.
+Washington is slightly behind the national average at the Hearing level.

 Washington Initial Application Approval Over Time

-As the table and the below chart show, Washington has been consistently ahead of the national average for Initial Applications going back to at least 2010.
-In 2020, Washington ranked 19th in the nation in terms of percentage approval of Initial Applications.
-While approval rates have declined in Washington over the last few years, they still stayed above the national average.
+As the table and the below chart show, Washington has been consistently ahead of the national average for Initial Applications going back to at least 2011.
+In 2021, Washington ranked 18th in the nation in terms of percentage approval of Initial Applications.
+Approval rates have held steady in Washington over the last couple years, they still stayed above the national average.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 Washington Reconsideration Approval Over Time